-Kendra Young’s degree has been more than 30 years in the earning.
+Kendra Young’s degree was more than 30 years in the earning.
 Young, the faculty relations manager for Wilfrid Laurier University, has been learning her whole life.
-But when she crosses the convocation stage at Lazaridis Hall on Laurier’s Waterloo campus on June 12, 2018, it will be the first time she leaves with a university degree.
+But when she crossed the convocation stage at Lazaridis Hall on Laurier’s Waterloo campus on June 12, 2018, it was the first time she left with a university degree.

 Young, 57, finished high school in British Columbia in 1979.
 She went on to Langara College in Vancouver and took some courses that earned her first-year university credits but she was “not very applied” as a student at the time, she says.

 In 1986, a three-months-pregnant Young moved to Kitchener.
 Ten months after her daughter was born in 1987, she found a part-time job in Transportation Services for the City of Kitchener.
 However, she wanted to work full time.
 That was when she saw an ad in The Record recruiting temporary staff at Laurier.

 Young applied for a temporary position but ended up getting a full-time, permanent job as a secretary/receptionist in the Office of the President.
 She found Laurier a great place to work and saw opportunities for advancement, so she asked her then-boss, Doug Witmer, what she could do to secure future employment opportunities and build a career within the university.

 “You need to get your degree,” Witmer said.

 Following his advice, Young started to take courses.
 She didn’t know what she wanted to do, but she wanted to improve her writing, so she took courses in Communication Studies, Business and English.